 Soils are also very resilient.
 After fumigation, farmers know that they have a limited time before the pests and beneficial organisms rebound.
 Fumigating every year, rather than working better, tends to select for those organisms that use the applied chemicals as an energy source (they eat it).
 These organisms proliferate and diminish the effects of future applications.
 This should not be a surprise, after all, most pesticides are organic chemicals, and bacteria and fungi are experts at organic chemistry.

 So, if soils are hard to kill and resilient, why the talk about dead soils?
 I think that much of it is just marketing hyperbole; “dead soils” stir emotions.
 However, there are soils that do not function well, that can seem dead.
 The cause of this problem is generally not “chemicals,” but rather a lack of organic matter, especially fresh organic matter.
-Organic matter can be categorized by its age.
-Humus is very old (50-10,000 years) organic matter that is stable because it is highly resistant to further decomposition by soil organisms (the process of organisms extracting energy from, or “eating” organic materials).
+Organic matter can be categorized by its age (2019-Updated view of soil organic matter) Humus is very old (50-10,000 years) organic matter that is stable because it is highly resistant to further decomposition by soil organisms (the process of organisms extracting energy from, or “eating” organic materials).
 Material that is 5-30 years old is on its way to becoming humus, but can still be decomposed further by a select group of organisms.
 These two pools are large, but do not provide much food for the majority of soil microorganisms.
 It is fresh organic matter, “the recently deceased,” that feeds the soil.
 When soils do not receive a regular supply of this fresh organic matter, biological activity decreases.
 The same can occur when soils are tilled often, which stimulates rapid decomposition.
 With no fresh organic materials to eat, the soil biology slows down and eventually many microorganisms go into a resting state.
 These soils are not dead, but they are starving.

 This view of organic matter and soil biology is simplified, but is useful for thinking about soil management.
 If you want to learn more about recent insights into the nature of organic matter and soil health, and hear about practices that farmers are using to feed their soils, come to the Building Soils for Better Crops conference, Nov.
 27-28, in Moses Lake.
 Speakers include Michelle Wander, expert on soil organic matter in its various forms, Harold Van Es, part of a Cornell Soil Health team that pioneered a soil health assessment protocol, and farmers Brendon Rockey from Colorado, Gail Fuller from Kansas, and Joshua Dukart from North Dakota.
 Click the conference link above for addition speaker information and registration.